Ghelder/holbertonschool-shell/permissions/README.md

 ## Setting a file mode to hello=olleh.
 ## Adding execution permissions to the current directory recursively.
 ## Create a directory with permissions.
+## Change the group owner for the hello file.